-• Increase the state's visibility in both countries by establishing virtual offices using contractors in competitiveness that make Arizona an attractive place to create, locate and grow a business; and High-wage jobs must be filled by high-quality workers possessing the correct skills to do the job and further business growth.
-Unfilled job positions are wasted opportunities in the short- and long-term,
+- A high-quality education system and a motivated and skilled workforce are key tenets of competitiveness that make Arizona an attractive place to create, locate and grow a business; and - High-wage jobs must be filled by high-quality workers possessing the correct skills to do the job and further business growth.
+Unfilled job positions are wasted opportunities in the short- and long-term, causing employers to look outside of Arizona for talent.